Understanding Occupational Distress Syndrome

 Key Concepts

-Understanding ODS requires seeing beyond the burnout metaphor to the underlying mechanisms.
+Understanding ODS requires seeing beyond symptoms to the underlying mechanisms.

 Syndrome, Not Disease